raggy-rs/dynstack_starters/python/Readme.md

-Template for a python based solver.
+Templates for a python based solvers.
 ================================

 Prerequisits: